hauldhut/MHDR/Code/README.md

   - *H1, H2, H3*: For Heterogeneous Networks which connect a Drug Similarity Network with a Monoplex Disease Network
   - *MH12, MH23, MH13, MH123*: For Multiplex-Heterogeneous Networks which connect a Drug Similarity Network with a Multiplex Disease Network

-- **MH_KFold_ROC_Final.R**: Run K-Fold cross-validation for Heterogeneous/Multiplex-Heterogeneous Networks of Drugs and Diseases
+- **MH_KFold_ROC_Final.R**: Run K-Fold cross-validation for Heterogeneous/Multiplex-Heterogeneous Networks of Drugs and Diseases to compare with TP-NRWRH

 - **Summarize_AUC_Params.R**: To investigate the prediction performance in terms of AUC resulted from **M_LOOCV_ROC_Final.R** and **MH_LOOCV_ROC_Final.R** by parameters